 This article starts off by revealing a commonly forgotten fact of geologic dating: “Assigning dates to the events in the life of a rock […] has long challenged geologists, as the events themselves can confound evidence of the past.”
 Although many laypeople think of radiometric dating as unquestionably reliable, the truth is, many of the “ages” such dating methods suggest are contentious and contradictory.
 And, of course, no ages are actually given, but rather merely isotope levels.
-(For more on this topic, see our Radiometric Dating Q&A and recent RATE research.)
+(For more on this topic, see our Radiometric Dating and recent RATE research.)

 “But now,” the article asserts, “University of Massachusetts Amherst scientists are able to pin dates to geologic processes with unprecedented precision.”
 How?